CumulusNetworks/docs/content/cumulus-netq-46/More-Documents/API-User-Guide.md

 ### API Responses

-A NetQ API response is comprised of a status code, any relevant error codes (if unsuccessful), and the collected data (if successful).
+A NetQ API response comprises a status code, any relevant error codes (if unsuccessful), and the collected data (if successful).

 The following HTTP status codes might be presented in the API responses: